 Want to set SELinux to Permissive mode on your Android?
 This app will help you do that in a matter of seconds.

 SELinux is a Linux kernel security module that was implemented to Android ecosystem in Android 4.3.
 While it was a huge step towards better Android security, but at the same time also proved to be a hitch for the custom Android universe.
 It brought problems to root methods and popular mods like Xposed Framework.
-But with time, the genius minds at XDA community made it possible, and we were again able to enjoy our favourite mods and root (SuperSU).
+But with time, the genius minds at XDA community made it possible, and we were again able to enjoy our favorite mods and root (SuperSU).

 If you have dealt with SELinux in the past, you would be well acquired with a tool, namely “SELinuxModeChanger”.
 And as the name suggests, it helped you switch between SELinux permission modes on your Android.
-The development for the app was soon halted and the developer (XDA member – MrBIMC) finally discarded the project.
+The development of the app was soon halted and the developer (XDA member – MrBIMC) finally discarded the project.
 While the app still works great for Lollipop, and also some devices using Marshmallow, but it has finally reached its end-time with Nougat.

 Why would you set SELinux to Permissive?